L061N/Login-custom-overlays/README.md

 This delta bar can help you improve your lap times by giving you on-the-spot feedback in a corner.
 Because the **Delta Speed** field is big enough, you'll be able to see it change color while keeping your eyes on the track.
 So you'll know instantly if your mid-corner speed was faster/slower for example.
 You'll learn quickly what works and what doesn't.

-*Note: If the delta bar doesn't show immediately, it is because it doesn't have a clean reference lap to compare against yet.
+*Note: if the delta bar doesn't show immediately, it is because it doesn't have a clean reference lap to compare against yet.
 It will show up once you complete a full lap without incident.*

 ## Inputs Telemetry